top of page

 TASTING & TOURING

 The cellar is open for visits.
-We taste you through current releases, talk about the vintage, show you where it all happens.
+We taste you through current releases, talk about the vintages, show you where it all happens.
 If you're staying in our gîte, tastings are included.
 If you're just visiting, book ahead so we make sure someone's around.

 Harvest season (late September, usually) is the best time to visit if you want to see everything in action.
-Tractors, picking teams, full fermentation tanks, the organized chaos of vintage.
+Tractors, picking teams, full fermentation tanks, the organized chaos of a vintage.
 Other times are quieter but you get more one-on-one attention.

 Why We're Different